RT @MarketWatch: "Three decades of neoliberal policies have decimated the middle class, our economy, and our democracy," writes Nobel winne…

 Rule # 4: Precautionary investment has to be organized TODAY.
 Residents of Iceland and Zimbabwe have experienced this life.
 Better be early and not be caught by the stampede.

 Once things get really bad, it will be too late to act.
 Authorities will become extremely protective as the geopolitical situation worsens.
 Remember bank accounts cannot be opened overnight and transfers also can be halted by pulling out a plug.
 Gold and Silver could be difficult to find.
 We could see Bank Holidays and a reorganization of Treasuries (moratorium).

 |History shows over and over again Authorities simply are NOT to be trusted.
 The 2008 months are a life example that Bankers are not to be trusted.
 Today, more than ever, one has to make his own home work and trustworthy advice is only to be found with experienced and independent financial advisors.|

 - Put your eggs in a couple of baskets and watch them closely.

 - Make sure you own physical Gold and Silver coins and have them out of reach of the authorities/banks and hold at least 5% to 10% of it as an insurance policy.
 In case of doubt, ask your Grand Mother.

-- Invest into LOCG (low order consumer goods) and disinvest in HOCG (high order capital goods).
-Examples of LOCG are: crude oil and oil products, agricultural/food products, agricultural land and farms, basic life necessities (soap, coffee).
+- Invest in LOCG (low order consumer goods) and disinvest in HOCG (high order capital goods).
+Examples of LOCG are crude oil and oil products, agricultural/food products, agricultural land and farms, basic life necessities (soap, coffee).
 A school example of HOCG is real estate incl. commercial real estate.